I2Djs/pdf-frame/README.md

 ## Features

-* Declarative HTML syntax for defining PDF content.
+* **Declarative Syntax:** Easily define PDF/Canvas graphical content using a clear and declarative syntax.
-* Adoption of SVG tag syntax for creating geometrical shapes.
+* **SVG-like Syntax and Semantics:** Adopts the familiar SVG tag and attribute syntax for defining geometrical shapes.
-* Rendering outputs: PDF and Canvas.
+* **Consistent Rendering:** Provides the same syntax and semantics for rendering both PDF and Canvas outputs.
+* **Auto Layouting:** Automatic layout adjustments when content overflows.
-* Supports the creation of multi-page PDF documents.
+* **Multi-page Support:** Create multi-page PDF documents seamlessly.
+* **Animations & Events:** Easy way to define the animations and events on elements in canvas context.
 * Framework component support: Vue, nuxt.

 ## PDF Usage Example